mikel-egana-aranguren/EHU-MSc-Bioinformatics/admin.md

 Registration
 ============

 Registration for the 2015-2016 course can be done [here](http://www.ehu.es/en/web/titulospropios/izena-emateko-prozedura).
 Registration should be completed on the 2015/06/15 - 2015/07/03.
-The tuition fee is 1950 €, including a configured laptop (GNU/Linux and necessary software).
+The tuition fee is 1950 €, including a configured laptop, with GNU/Linux and necessary software ([VantPC](http://www.vantpc.es/productos/equipos_portatiles/vant-moove-pro-2)).

 If you have any questions about the registration process, contact Iratxe Zarraonaindia (iratxe.zarraonaindia@ehu.eus).